danja/nlp/GraphRAG/README.md

 ### Phase 2

 The RDF data I'll be using in the above will be shaped to replicate with what Wey Gu has in his notebook, with a SPARQL service as graph store.
 But for `sparql.py` to work with arbitrary Linked Data sources it'll likely need a fair amount of modification/extension.
-So this a spike to look at that.
+So this a spike to look at that:

-- [ ] grab a small chunk of [Wikidata RDF](https://www.wikidata.org/wiki/Wikidata:Database_download), put it in a SPARQL store
+- [ ] grab a tiny subgraph of [Wikidata RDF](https://www.wikidata.org/wiki/Wikidata:Database_download), put it in a SPARQL store
-- [ ] modify/add code as necessary for llama_index to be able to consume that
+- [ ] modify/add code as necessary for llama_index to be able to consume it

 That'll do for now.

 #### Before

-I already had [Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL stores set up (locally and online) - it's straightforward to install.
+I already had [Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL stores set up (locally and online) _it's straightforward to install_

 I installed [Jupyter](https://jupyter.org/) ages ago but had started using venv since then, that messed things up initially.

 I hadn't encountered NebularGraph before.
 That would have been straightforward to set up, if I'd remembered to RTFM rather than guessing...

-I'm jotting [rough notes](https://github.com/danja/nlp/tree/main/GraphRAG/docs) as I go along, so far just the install bits.
-I may get around to tidying those, but now I need a change from admin.
+I'm jotting [rough notes](https://github.com/danja/nlp/tree/main/GraphRAG/docs) as I go along.
+I may get around to tidying those.

 #### After

-I should look at the points has in the notebooks conclusion :
+I should look at the points Wey Gu makes in the notebooks conclusion :

 **For those tasks:**